Check Casher/Check Cashing

-Generally, a check casher is a business entity that engages in the cashing of checks for a fee.
-The Department licenses or registers check cashers operating in Georgia that cash checks for a fee.
+Generally, a check casher is a business entity that engages in the cashing of checks or other payment instruments for a fee.
+The Department licenses check cashers operating in Georgia that cash checks, money orders or other payment instruments for a fee.

 To report an unlicensed check casher to the Department, you may contact the MSB section of the Non-Depository Financial Institutions Division by one of the following methods.
 Be sure to include the name of the business, address (if known), and any other details you have: